naaas94/eclosion-sprint/README.md

 # eclosion-sprint

-This public sprint documents my process of becoming a fully autonomous ML/NLP Engineer — from infrastructure to symbolic understanding.
-#Eclosión Profesional – ML Sprint Público
+# Professional Emergence – Public ML Sprint

 This public sprint documents my process of becoming a fully autonomous ML/NLP Engineer — from infrastructure to symbolic understanding.